 #2 Smart Inbox Management

 As mentioned earlier, ticketing queues have no real owner and lead to tickets piling up in the queue until final issue resolution.
 This creates a huge pile of questions, with no clear way to prioritize whereas, only a fraction of them needs your attention right now.
-The easier route for any agent with a pile of questions is to cherry-pick the easier ones and keep the complex ones for later.
+The easier route for any agent with a pile of questions is to cherry-pick the easier ones and keep the complex ones later.

 The Inbox connects all your channels to make life easier for your customer care team, save costs, and improve your service quality at the same time.